khoathuc/sonarqube-example/README.md

    ```
 ## Run the sonar-scanner

-    Got to root directory of your project folder where you have created the `sonar-projects.properties` file and run the below command:
+   Go to root directory of your project folder where you have created the `sonar-projects.properties` file and run the
+   below command:
    ```
     ~<root path of your project> $ sonar-scanner
    ```